Hurricane Irene, as observed by the Q2 system.

 CI-FLOW uses data from NSSL’s National Mosaic and Multi-sensor Quantitative Precipitation Estimation system, most commonly referred to as NMQ/Q2, to estimate the amount of rainfall that has fallen over the Tar-Pamlico and Neuse River basins.
 NMQ/Q2 combines data from radars and rain gauges to generate rainfall estimates over an area.
 This multi-sensor technique combines the most desirable aspects of rainfall estimation into one product.
 The NMQ/Q2 rainfall estimates are fed into a model that predicts which streams and rivers will flood.

-CI-FLOW uses data from the NWS’s Hydrometeorological Prediction Center (HPC) to forecast the amount of precipitation that will fall over the Tar-Pamlico and Neuse River basins.
+CI-FLOW uses data from the NWS’s Weather Prediction Center (WPC) to forecast the amount of precipitation that will fall over the Tar-Pamlico and Neuse River basins.